 - Ingestion of poisonous materials, such as toxic plants, human medications, or human foods that are toxic to dogs

-In some cases, a dog’s fever cannot be readily determined, this is often referred to as a fever of unknown origin, or FUO.
+In some cases, the cause of a dog’s fever cannot be readily determined, this is often referred to as a fever of unknown origin, or FUO.
 In these cases a fever could be caused by underlying disorders of the immune system, bone marrow problems, or cancer.